 GORE® Cables and Cable Assemblies for EUV and DUV Lithography

-The next “big” thing for semiconductors is extreme ultraviolet (EUV) lithography, a process of carving more electric circuits into semiconductor wafers.
+EUV (extreme ultraviolet) and DUV (deep ultraviolet) lithography are processes for carving electric circuits into semiconductor wafers.
 In a lithography system, light transfers images onto silicon, similar to a camera that uses light to transfer images onto film.
-EUV lithography is considered the future of the computer chip; it produces a shorter wavelength that allows more electric circuits to be squeezed onto a chip.
+EUV lithography is helping to sustain Moore’s law, because it produces a shorter wavelength that allows more electric circuits to be squeezed onto a chip.

-Although the semiconductor industry still needs to iron out some challenges posed by this new method, Gore is taking the long-term view.
-In 2009, an optical systems manufacturer commissioned Gore as a long-term partner to provide the right cable assemblies for the ultra-high vacuum, low-pressure and ultra-clean environment that EUV lithography systems must operate.
+Gore took the lead in helping the semiconductor industry meet the challenges of EUV, when it was still a new method.
+In 2009, an optical systems manufacturer commissioned Gore as a long-term partner to provide the right cable assemblies for the ultra-high vacuum, low-pressure and ultra-clean environment in which EUV lithography systems must operate.
 The in-depth knowledge and experience we've gained since then, can help our customers today.

-Because we invested early in developing cable connectors for the new EUV process we’re prepared to assist manufacturers as they adopt the new method.
+Because we invested early in developing cable connectors for the EUV process, we’re prepared to assist manufacturers every step of the way.
 GORE® Cables reduce particulation and improve system performance and yield; non-shedding and chemically-inert versions are specially designed for cleanroom use.
-Our new line of cable assemblies for EUV lithography is marked by a low outgassing rate, which prevents them from emitting gases that could condense and contaminate a computer chip in an ultra-high vacuum environment.
+Our customized cable assemblies for EUV lithography are characterized by a low outgassing rate, which prevents them from emitting gases that could condense and contaminate a wafer in an ultra-high vacuum environment.
 This quality in our cables makes Gore one of the few companies in the market who can clean and test our products for EUV lithography.

-Even for manufacturers not yet ready to embrace EUV lithography, Gore provides a range of cables delivering high performance and purity, including high-flex, high data rate and microwave/RF cables for processing equipment, test and measurement, and integration.
+In addition to our cable solutions for EUV lithography, Gore provides a broad range of other cables that deliver high performance and purity, including high-flex, high data rate and microwave/RF cables for processing equipment, test and measurement, and integration.

 Due to semiconductors’ microscopic size, even the smallest hint of contamination can impair how a semiconductor performs.

 Gore’s materials keep semiconductor processing pure.
 With their PTFE base, our materials are chemically inert, have extreme temperature ranges, and are durable in use.
 These materials are constructed to increase process yields and reduce downtime — and, potentially, costs.

 Along with our microfiltration membranes, cables and cables assemblies, we provide: